elmtree-askmo/cloudcannon-app/content/learn/education-studies/what-are-the-key-benefits-of-effective-time-management-in-an-academic-setting.md

 url: /learn/education-studies/questions/what-are-the-key-benefits-of-effective-time-management-in-an-academic-setting
 score: -1.0
 related_article1:
-    id: 160687
+    id: 160678
-    title: What is the role of memory consolidation in learning?
+    title: >-
+        How can active learning techniques enhance learning efficiency?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-is-the-role-of-memory-consolidation-in-learning
+    url: /learn/education-studies/questions/how-can-active-learning-techniques-enhance-learning-efficiency
 related_article2:
-    id: 160676
-    title: How can research findings be effectively presented in a paper?
-    subject: Education Studies
-    url: /learn/education-studies/questions/how-can-research-findings-be-effectively-presented-in-a-paper
-related_article3:
     id: 160663
+    title: >-
-    title: What are the essential components of a well-structured academic essay?
+        What are the essential components of a well-structured academic essay?
     subject: Education Studies
     url: /learn/education-studies/questions/what-are-the-essential-components-of-a-wellstructured-academic-essay
-related_article4:
+related_article3:
     id: 160671
+    title: >-
-    title: What are the stages of language acquisition and their characteristics?
+        What are the stages of language acquisition and their characteristics?
     subject: Education Studies
     url: /learn/education-studies/questions/what-are-the-stages-of-language-acquisition-and-their-characteristics
+related_article4:
+    id: 160674
+    title: >-
+        How can journaling be used as a technique for reflective writing?
+    subject: Education Studies
+    url: /learn/education-studies/questions/how-can-journaling-be-used-as-a-technique-for-reflective-writing
 related_article5:
-    id: 160670
+    id: 160687
-    title: How can questioning assumptions enhance critical thinking skills?
+    title: >-
+        What is the role of memory consolidation in learning?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-questioning-assumptions-enhance-critical-thinking-skills
+    url: /learn/education-studies/questions/what-is-the-role-of-memory-consolidation-in-learning
 ---

 &nbsp;